lauslim12/attendance/README.md

 - Rate limiters and slow downs exist in order to prevent spammers.
 It is implemented with Redis for persistence and performance.
 - Body parser is implemented with a secure option, as it has a definitive limit and has a checker in the form of `Content-Type` and `Content-Length`.
 - Prevent attacks like parameter pollution, payload too large, bad JSON, and many more with proper status codes.
-- Implements secure authentiation flows: login, logout, registration, email verification, password updates, password forgots, password resets, and 2FA.
+- Implements secure authentiation flows: login, logout, registration, email verification, password updates, password forgots, password resets, session management, user management, and 2FA.
 - Secure headers are placed in both API and Web.
 Examples: `Content-Security-Policy`, `X-XSS-Protection`, `X-Content-Type-Options`, and more.
 - Powered by strong HTTPS ciphers and protected Linux processes (guidelines included).